sonicdemo/outrun/README.md

-# outrun
+# Outrun for Revival

 ### Summary

-Outrun is a custom server for Sonic Runners, reverse engineered from the [Sonic Runners Revival](https://sonic.runner.es/) (Now uses Outrun) project.
+Outrun for Revival is a fork of Outrun, a custom server for Sonic Runners reverse engineered from the [Sonic Runners Revival](https://sonic.runner.es/) project back during the Open Beta.
+It is intended for use on the Sonic Runners Revival server, but can be used for your own private servers as well.

-### Goals

-  - Implement all non debug endpoints as fulfilled by the original server
-  - Maintain speed throughout runtime
-  - Consume little resources for conservative deployment

 ### Current functionality